On the factorisation of the $p$-adic Rankin-Selberg $L$-function in the supersingular case: Regulator formulae

 \subsubsection{Computing the cuspidal terms}

 It remains to compute the other terms on the right hand side of equation~\eqref{eq:pairing-in-two}.
 As we have shown that the first one computes to a $p$-adic $L$-value, the second and third one have to be regarded as ``error terms''.
-We now show that they vanish, by showing that the cohomology class corresponding to $\iota^*(i_{\mathrm{cusp},*}(\xi_{\beta}))$ is already zero in motivic cohomology. \begin{lemma} We have $\iota^*(i_{\mathrm{cusp},*}(\xi_{\beta})) = 0$. \end{lemma} The proof of this lemma is contained in the proof of~\cite[Proposition~9.4]{brunault.chida:regulators}.
-We report here a sketch for the reader's benefit. \begin{proof}[Sketch of the proof] The core idea is that the defect $i_{\mathrm{cusp},*}(\xi_{\beta})$ is the push forward of a cohomology class of the cuspidal locus, so pulling it back to the $\Ell^k \times \Ell^k$ vanishes by an excision argument.
+We now show that they vanish, by showing that the cohomology class corresponding to $\iota^*(i_{\mathrm{cusp},*}(\xi_{\beta}))$ is already zero in motivic cohomology. \begin{lemma} We have $\iota^*(i_{\mathrm{cusp},*}(\xi_{\beta})) = 0$. \end{lemma}